 -How Does CCS Work?

 NEW!
 PROVIDERS: Beginning January 1, 2015, there will be new requirements for programs receiving Child Care Subsidy.
 A new quality rating and improvement system, Maryland EXCELS, requires mandatory participation for programs receiving Child Care Subsidy reimbursement.
 Participation is easy!
 To learn more, click on www.MarylandExcels.org.
 You may enter your program information and submit your application online.

 · Click here to learn more about the upcoming mandatory

 NOTE: Child Care Subsidy Opens Additional Income Levels for Low-Income Families

 The Maryland State Department of Education opened part of its child care subsidy waiting list for low-income working families on March 11, 2013.
 With this reopening, child care subsidies are available to additional eligible Maryland families with a child care need.
 Eligibility for the subsidy is based on income level and family size.
 For example, a family of three can have an annual gross income of up to $23,676 and still be eligible.
 Vouchers were issued to eligible families effective for service beginning March 11, 2013.
 Eligible families with higher income continue to be placed in frozen status.
 Click here for more details.

 PURPOSE OF SUBSIDY PROGRAM

-The purpose of the Child Care Subsidy (CCS) Program is to provide financial assistance with child care costs to eligible working families through each local department of social services.
+The purpose of the Child Care Subsidy (CCS) Program is to provide financial assistance with child care costs to eligible working families through Child Care Subsidy Center (CCS Central).
 The CCS Program issues vouchers to eligible families in need of help with the cost of child care.
 To receive this assistance, families must meet certain requirements.
 In addition to help with the cost of child care, families can receive help locating a licensed child care provider.

 The applicant must be: